VladVA: Discriminative Fine-tuning of LVLMs: Experiments

 \section{Experiments}

 We compare our approach with the current state-of-the-art on two tasks of interest in a zero-shot manner: image-text retrieval and compositionality/language understanding.

 \textbf{Models compared:} We compare with state-of-the-art models based on the two-towers (independent) approach, which is practical for retrieval purposes and also followed by our method.
-We cover a wide variety of settings, including different models and model sizes, training data, training losses, etc.: CLIP (\texttt{ViT-B} and \texttt{ViT-L})~\cite{radford2021learning} $-$ the original CLIP trained with a contrastive loss on 400M image-text pairs; BLIP (\texttt{ViT-L})~\cite{li2022blip} $-$ trained on over 120M samples using contrastive, captioning and image-text matching losses; BLIP2 (\texttt{T5-XXL}) $-$ improved and scaled-up version of BLIP that makes use of qformer and LLM; OpenCLIP (\texttt{ViT-G/14})~\cite{schuhmann2022laion} $-$ scaled-up version of~\cite{radford2021learning} trained on 2B samples; OpenCLIP (\texttt{ViT-BigG/14})~\cite{schuhmann2022laion}, EVA-02-CLIP (\texttt{ViT-E/14+})~\cite{sun2023eva}, EVA-CLIP (\texttt{8B})~\cite{sun2024eva} and EVA-CLIP (\texttt{18B})~\cite{sun2024eva} $-$ large contrastively trained models, with up to 18B parameters, fine-tuned from vision encoders trained with Masked Image Modeling (MIM); E5-V (\texttt{LLaVA-Next-8B}) and E5-V (\texttt{LLaVA-1.5-7B}) $-$ LVLMs finetuned using a text-text contrastive loss.
+We cover a wide variety of settings: different models and model sizes, training data, training losses, etc.: CLIP (\texttt{ViT-L})~\cite{radford2021learning} $-$ the original CLIP trained with a contrastive loss on 400M image-text pairs; BLIP (\texttt{ViT-L})~\cite{li2022blip} $-$ trained on over 120M samples using contrastive, captioning and image-text matching losses; BLIP2 (\texttt{T5-XXL}) $-$ improved and scaled-up version of BLIP; OpenCLIP (\texttt{ViT-G/14})~\cite{schuhmann2022laion} $-$ scaled-up version of~\cite{radford2021learning} trained on 2B samples; OpenCLIP (\texttt{ViT-BigG/14})~\cite{schuhmann2022laion}, EVA-02-CLIP (\texttt{ViT-E/14+})~\cite{sun2023eva}, EVA-CLIP (\texttt{8B})~\cite{sun2024eva} and EVA-CLIP (\texttt{18B})~\cite{sun2024eva} $-$ large contrastively trained models, with up to 18B parameters, fine-tuned from vision encoders trained with Masked Image Modeling (MIM); E5-V (\texttt{LLaVA-Next-8B}) and E5-V (\texttt{LLaVA-1.5-7B}) $-$ LVLMs finetuned using a text-text contrastive loss.
 Depending on the task, we also include additional specialized baselines (\eg NegCLIP~\cite{yuksekgonul2022and} for compositionality).

+\textbf{Training details:} We use a LLaVA-1.5 (7B)~\cite{liu2024visual} model due to its popularity and simplicity (for other models, see supp. material).
+For LoRA adapters, we set the rank and $\alpha$ to 16.
+The number of soft prompts is aligned to the length of the tokenized hand-crafted prompt.
+Unless otherwise stated, we train the models for 7 epochs, using a batch size of 1024, a learning rate of $1e-4$, no weight decay, and AdamW~\cite{loshchilov2017decoupled} optimizer with default values for $\beta_1$ and $\beta_2$.
+During training, the learning rate is decayed according to a cosine scheduler~\cite{loshchilov2016sgdr}.
+Depending on the data configuration, we use up to 32 A100 GPUs.
+All our models and training procedures were implemented using PyTorch~\cite{paszke2019pytorch} and DeepSpeed~\cite{rasley2020deepspeed}.

+We used the following training data: a 4M random subset of OpenImages~\cite{kuznetsova2020open}, CC3M ($\sim $2.8M images)~\cite{sharma2018conceptual}, and ShareGPT-4V~\cite{chen2023sharegpt4v}.
+As no captions are available for OpenImages, we automatically label them with 5 captions using BLIP2~\cite{li2023blip}.
+During training, only one caption is sampled at a time.
+For longer captions, we directly use the ShareGPT-4V~\cite{chen2023sharegpt4v} data, which we extend with synthetic short captions produced by BLIP2 in order to enable the training procedure proposed in Sec.~\ref{ssec:method-total_loss}.
+Similarly, CC3M is automatically annotated with long captions using ShareGPT4-V~\cite{chen2023sharegpt4v}.